TextAnalysisTool/TextAnalysisTool.github.io/ReadMe.txt

   Filtering, copying, and searching are unaffected.]" is included at the end of the line to indicate truncation.
 Filtering, searching, and copying are all still performed on the complete text of the line.
-* The .NET Framework's improper handling of vertical and horizontal scrollbar messages for ListBoxes can cause rendering problems for files with very many or very long lines.
 * Checkboxes don't always repaint properly due to a .NET Framework bug.
 * There is extra flicker when resizing the window.
 This is due to a workaround for an even worse .NET Framework repainting bug.